posva/vue-router-mock/README.md

 })
 ```

-`setQuery` is very similar.
+`setQuery` and `setHash` are very similar.
-It can be used to set the route query without triggering a navigation,
+They can be used to set the route query or hash without triggering a navigation,
 and can be awaited too.

 ### Setting the initial location